ezcse/cpp-notes/lvalue-rvalue-and-references.md

 2. **Move Assignment Operator**:
    Similarly, in your move assignment operator, you should use `obj.p = nullptr;` to indicate that the resource has been moved from `obj`.

-Here’s the corrected version of your class with a proper move constructor and move assignment operator:
+Here’s the version of a class with a proper move constructor and move assignment operator:

 ### **Corrected Code:**
 ```cpp